Wayside: A Serial Novel - Episode 4

 “You said you came to visit me, and I agreed to sponsor you.
 That makes me responsible for you while you’re here.
 If I misunderstood and you’re not here to visit me, you’re free to leave at any time.”

-“In some ways, yes.”
-Ben turned toward him, holding his gaze.
+“In some ways.”
+Ben turned toward him.
 “We all change.
 The best we can do is try to change for the better.
 I have become more assertive, yes.
 It was necessary.
 It’s a good thing.”

 “If you say so.”
 Kevin returned to his seat next to Bellamy.

-Onscreen, Aileen Chatleigh was winding down Ben’s interview with a final question.
-“I believe you know the history of YOLO amusement park, and why the campus was shut down.”
+Onscreen, Aileen Chatleigh was winding down Ben’s interview.
+“I believe you know the history of YOLO Amusement Park, and why the campus was shut down.”

-“And how do Waysiders feel about their community being built on the same ground where such unthinkable things happened?
-Does anyone feel it’s disrespectful to capitalize on the tragedies that happened there?”
+“So how do Waysiders feel about their community being built on the same ground where such unthinkable things happened?
+Does anyone feel it’s disrespectful to capitalize on the tragedic deaths that happened there?”

-“Thank you for sharing those sentiments, and thanks for coming onto the show to talk to us,” said the host.
+“Thank you, Ben Santos, for sharing those sentiments, and for telling us all about Wayside.”
 She turned toward the camera to announce the topic of the next segment, followed by an artificial smile.

 At Bonfire Pavilion, the roar of applause sounded once more.
 There was cheering.
 Weeping.
 A sense of relief as the broadcast cut to a commercial break.
-Ben was surprised to see that the hours he had spent in the studio for the interview had been reduced down to 15 minutes, but was content with knowing the most important messages he’d wanted to share had been preserved in the final cut.
+Ben was surprised to see that the footage from the hours he'd spent in the studio for the interview had been trimmed down to a mere fifteen minutes, but was content with knowing the most important messages he’d wanted to share had been preserved in the final cut.

 As Waysiders began crowding around him to voice their praise and gratitude, he looked around the crowd for Josina.
 She hadn’t returned yet.
 He reached for his phone to send her a text.